COLLEGE FIELD SCHOOL

 Campus

 Crow Canyon’s 170-acre campus, located just outside the town of Cortez, features a large meadow, pinyon- and juniper-covered hillsides, and spectacular views of Mesa Verde and the La Plata Mountains.
 A short nature trail winds through the woods.
-Buildings on campus include the lodge, cabins, 10 Diné style hogans, two learning centers, and the Gates Archaeology Laboratory (the Gates Building), which houses classrooms, libraries, offices, and a material culture laboratory.
+Buildings on campus include the Lodge, cabins, 10 Diné-style hogans, two outdoor learning centers, and the Gates Archaeology Laboratory (the Gates Building), which houses classrooms, libraries, offices, and a material culture laboratory.
 A lounge area is also available in the Gates Building.